-The funds which are raised by companies through such sources will be huge due to which the banks or financial institutions and even the debenture holders would also expect to make their funds safe for not being ended up making a loss.
+The funds raised by companies through such sources will be substantial, and as a result, banks, financial institutions, and even debenture holders will expect to secure their investments to avoid losses.
 They want a surety with respect to the repayment of the same with principal and interest amount.
 And for this, they turn towards creating a charge on the assets of the company, and this is known as the creation of charge on the assets.

 What is a Charge?